 According to fuel economy estimates, the aluminum truck owner can expect to save 1/3 of one fuel fill up per year over the steel owner (based on 26-gallon fuel tank and 12-year vehicle lifetime).

-Download the study Executive Summary and/or the full technical reports below to find out more.
+Download the study Executive Summary (link top right) to find out more.
 Without a life cycle assessment to guide the design process, decisions will be made that could result in unintended consequences: a complete shift of the emissions problem to the manufacturing of the vehicle, with no impact or even an increase in total lifetime emissions reduction.
 This case study shows why LCA is so critical to truly reduce transportation emissions impacts on the environment.